 All doctoral students must belong to a student union at Chalmers and pay membership dues.
+This also includes doctoral students admitted to a foreign higher education institution (Double Doctoral Degree).
 Certificates, diplomas, etc. shall not be issued to the student until the dues have been paid.